Yatterman Night: Characters

 Leopard's mother, who died from illness after the Yattermen refused to let Leopard and the others obtain medicine for her.

 Production

 The series by Tatsunoko Production began to air in Japan between January 13 and March 31, 2015.
 The series is directed by Tatsuya Yoshihara and written by Kazuyuki Fudeyasu, with music by Tatsuya Katou and character design by Keisuke Goto.
 The opening theme is "Kyokugen Dreamer" (極限Dreamer, Limit Dreamer) by Screen Mode whilst the ending theme is "Jōnetsu Continue" (情熱CONTINUE, Passion Continue) by Sphere.
 The anime is licensed in North America by Funimation, who are simulcast the series as it aired.
+Animax aired the series in South-East Asia.